By Films For Action

 Meanwhile, Republicans run candidates, organize, get them into office, and get their base to vote, and they get the government that they worked for.
 They make the rules.
 They pass the bills in the state houses.
 They obstruct in the congress.
 They elect activist republican judges to the judicial branch.
 Government makes a difference for them.
 It works great for them.
 They own this country because they have seized the levers of government for themselves.
 Brownback has done untold damage to Kansas.
 The lack of any serious challenge from the left has made a difference to how Kansas has been run into the ground due to his actions and the actions of the reps that run the state from city councils to county commissioners to the state house.

-Meanwhile, the left in large swathes believes voting is idiotic and abstains from the realms of politics altogether, then questions why the government doesn't work so well for them.
+Meanwhile, the left in large swathes believes voting is idiotic and abstains from the realms of politics altogether, then observes for another 2-4 years how poorly the government works for them.

 I'm not saying the Democrats that run for office aren't a part of the problem.
 My point is that, we, as the public, who are more progressive, don't engage.
 All the good progressive folks that aren't centrist right-leaning Dems don't believe in running for offices of government.
 The majority of progressive people don't want to get involved in local politics.
 And that's where things stand today.

-But maybe with the Sanders revolution, we can turn this shit show around.
+But maybe with the enthusiasm that Bernie Sanders brought back to politics in 2016, we can turn this shit show around.
 We need to get real progressives in every local position of government from the bottom up.
 If Republicans can make government work for them, I'm pretty damn well sure we can make it work for us.
 We just need to start doing what they do, and that starts with ending this debilitating allergy to political engagement.

 While midterm coverage is largely focused on the parts of Congress that do very little, vital (and bizarre) midterm elections are going unexamined.
 State legislators pass a lot of bills, and some of that efficiency is thanks to a group called ALEC that writes legislation for...